ryedin/site/_posts/2016-11-11-docker-in-production.md

 twitter: nzoschke
 ---

 There is a wave of Docker retrospectives out there right now.
-A couple negative:
+A couple are negative:

 - [Docker in Production: A History of Failure](https://thehftguy.wordpress.com/2016/11/01/docker-in-production-an-history-of-failure/)
 - [Docker in Production: A retort](http://patrobinson.github.io/2016/11/05/docker-in-production/)

-And one positive:
+And one is positive:

 - [Running Docker in Production](http://racknole.com/blog/running-docker-in-production-for-6-months/)